maikszusevics/Week3-OOP-TDD-Virtualisation/README.md

 ![image](https://user-images.githubusercontent.com/110176257/184607164-eb7e0ced-f94a-4a3b-9f61-c97738d3ebde.png)

 If the setup is correct, you should be able to connect to the IP you've set inside the vagrant file and see the image above

+## Development Evnironment

+The dev environment is a comprehensive set of tools for software development.
+The purpose is to have a place for developers to work without worrying about writing code which only works on their localhost and takes time to share with the rest of the development team.

+Benefits of DevEnv
+- Streamlined workflows
+- Reduced chance of localhost differences breaking the software
+- Valuable infrastructure for integrating different parts of the development process